yaswanthsimha36/dav_project/README.md

 Overview
 The project focuses on exploring and visualizing election-related data.
 It aims to provide a comprehensive understanding of electoral trends and patterns.
 Here are some key points:

-Dataset: The project uses a dataset containing information about candidates, votes, and other relevant features.
+Dataset: The project uses a dataset containing information about constiuncy,population,votes casted,voting percentage, and other relevant features from lokdhaba.
 Features: The dataset includes candidate profiles, party affiliations, voting patterns, and more.
 Contributions: Contributions to this project can involve data cleaning, exploratory data analysis (EDA), visualization, and model building.